GE Profile

 How to Fix / Troubleshooting

 - Inspect belt and pulleys: Remove the rear panel and check for a melted or burnt drive belt.
-Replace if damaged and correct any pulley misalignment.
+Replace it if damaged and correct any pulley misalignment.

-- Professional service: If the smell persists or you find signs of electrical burning on the control board or motor, contact a qualified technician.
+- Professional service: If the smell persists or you find signs of electrical burning on the control board or motor, contact a qualified service technician.

 Advertisements